tarikalim/NER/README.md

 ## Important Note

 - The model is trained on **GPU**, you must specify the pytorch version according to your system, requirements.txt file doesn't include pytorch file!
-When you run the script, it will ask you the cuda version
+When you run the script, it will ask you the cuda version.

 ---

 ## Input and Output

 ### Input
 - The input sentences for NER are provided in the `input.txt` file (one sentence per line).
-- You can edit the `input.txt` file to include your own sentences for testing.

 ### Output
 - After running the script, the model's predictions will be saved in the `output.json` file.

----

-## Workflow Steps

-1. **Train the Model**:
-    - The script trains the BERT model using the dataset located in the `dataset` directory.

-2. **Run the Pipeline**:
-    - Once training is complete, the `pipeline.py` script processes the sentences in `input.txt` and generates predictions.

-3. **View Results**:
-    - The results are saved in the `output.json` file, showing the sentences and their corresponding NER predictions.

 ---